How to pet dogs during a coronavirus pandemic

 “The experts and doctors have said, ‘Stay home, stay low, don’t go out that much,'” Gideon said by phone Tuesday.
 “So me and my mom decided that we should not go up to people, because I don’t want to make me sick or others sick.”

-Gideon’s decision was made out of concern for humans, not fear that COVID-19 could be transmitted between boy and dog.
-But it is reflective of a conundrum now facing dog parkgoers, dog walkers and dog-loving people everywhere amid all the sanitizing, shutting down and shutting in to slow the spread of COVID-19: Can I still pet other people’s dogs?
+Gideon’s decision was made out of concern for humans, not fear that covid-19 could be transmitted between boy and dog.
+But it is reflective of a conundrum now facing dog parkgoers, dog walkers and dog-loving people everywhere amid all the sanitizing, shutting down and shutting in to slow the spread of covid-19: Can I still pet other people’s dogs?

 “We’re getting questions from our members, some hysterical, about whether people can be exposed to the coronavirus by petting a dog or cat,” said David Emanuel, a board member of the dog advocacy group SFDOG in San Francisco, where a citywide shelter-in-place order allows dog-walking.